 Check out several free resources on my Pinterest board about branding.

 You know what an opt-in box is, right?
-In case you don’t, this is an example from my website.

 The goal of an opt-in box is to give something of value away for free in exchange for a prospect’s email address.
 Some examples of freebies are: